Blackwell Northern Gateway Railroad: Oklahoma and Kansas Railroad

+Land Rush Rail Corporation

-On February 18, 2025, Land Rush Rail Corporation ("LRRC"), an affiliate of Farmrail, filed a verified notice of exemption with the Surface Transportation Board (STB), declaring it had entered into a lease agreement with the BIA and ODOT to take over operations of the former BNG trackage.
+On February 18, 2025, Land Rush Rail Corporation ("LRRC"), a subsidiary of Farmrail, filed a verified notice of exemption with the Surface Transportation Board (STB), declaring it had entered into a lease agreement with the BIA and ODOT to take over operations of the former BNG trackage.
+In 2026, the company committed to rehabilitate the rail line, in a project including over $323 thousand in funding from the Kansas Rail Service Improvements Program.